alco-company/mortimer-bellis/WORKLOG.md

 * adding Dinero API to Mortimer - affording integration with Dinero accounting system
 * added provided_services
 * bugfixing on provided_services
+* setting ENV for staging on DINERO API

 ### 30/9/2024